hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/10-cloud-integration.md

 metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
 ---

-Going over the process of initializing a project and creating a Hasura graph is beyond the scope of this course and we don't want to go too off-track, but is covered in the Hasura Docs which you can [check out here](https://hasura.io/docs/3.0/local-dev/).
+Going over the process of creating and deploying a project to Hasura DDN is beyond the scope of this course and we don't want to go too off-track, but is covered in the Hasura Docs which you can [check out here](https://hasura.io/docs/3.0/local-dev/).

-We have created and included a Hasura DDN metadata configuration in the [repo for this course](https://github.com/hasura/ndc-typescript-learn-course/blob/main/hasura/) which you can use to deploy a Hasura graph, query it and see album and artist results - all powered by your connector.
+We have created and included a Hasura DDN metadata configuration in the [repo for this course](https://github.com/hasura/ndc-typescript-learn-course/blob/main/hasura/) which you can use to test your API, query it and see album and artist results - all powered by your connector.

 ## Install Hasura CLI and start a tunnel